Manx Electric Cars 4-9

 This article details Car Nos.
 4–9 of the Manx Electric Railway on the Isle of Man.

+Details

 This was the second batch of cars delivered to the railway for its opening as far as Laxey Station in 1894.
 Referred to as "tunnel cars" because their seating was originally parallel to the sides with just one large passenger saloon, typical of early trams, as opposed to the more usual reversible seating common in tramcar layout.

+Losses

-They are still in regular use today except for Nos.
-4 and 8 which were destroyed by the Laxey Car Shed fire in 1930.
-Some cars were later modified; car 5, for instance, now has reversible plush seating and car 6 did until recently retain its joint front windows but now has the central pillar removed from the driver's window to increase visibility.
-In 1993, car 9 was selected as the illuminated tram, adorned with modern rope lights giving rise to controversy among the M.E.R. faithful.
+All remaining cars are still in regular use today except for No.4 and No.8, both of which were destroyed by the Laxey Car Shed fire in 1930 together with several other items of stock; at times remaining class members have been temporarily re-numbered for photographic purposes during events to mimic these lost cars.

+Illuminated Car

+Giving rise to controversy among the M.E.R. faithful No.9 was selected to become the tramway's first illuminated car and operated as such in this guise until its 2023/4 repaint in a variety of styles; prior to this it was painted in the brown and cream scheme as it carried when delivered to the line, from 1979 for the centenary of electric traction celebrations and Millennium of Tynwald.
+Initially individual blubs, the illuminations were later changed to rope lights, and finally to LED fittings before they were eventually removed.